Ebaker310/Deep-Learning-Specialization/1-Neural-Networks-and-Deep-Learning/3-Deep-Neural-Networks/1-Building-Deep-Neural-Network/README.md

+Building a Deep Neural Network - Step by Step
+---
 Welcome to your third programming exercise of the deep learning specialization.
 You will implement all the building blocks of a neural network and use these building blocks in the next assignment to build a neural network of any architecture you want.
 By completing this assignment you will:

 - Develop an intuition of the over all structure of a neural network.